Vietnam.vn - Nền tảng quảng bá Việt Nam

 When a museum is more than just a place to preserve the past…

-“The Future of Museums in Rapidly Changing Communities” is the theme of International Museum Day 2025, proposed by the International Council of Museums – ICOM.
+“The Future of Museums in Rapidly Changing Communities” is the theme of the International Museum Day 2025, proposed by the International Council of Museums – ICOM.
 International Museum Day 2025 is an opportunity for museums to demonstrate their important role in an era of great social, technological and environmental changes, where people are having to adapt to the challenges of the times, while shaping the development opportunities for the future.
-International Museum Day, held on May 18 every year, this year's theme revolves around “The Future of Museums in Rapidly Changing Communities” and its connection to many of the proposed goals, of which goal number 11 “Developing Cities and Communities” is of great interest to museums in Ho Chi Minh City.
+International Museum Day, held on May 18 every year, this year's theme revolves around “The Future of Museums in Rapidly Changing Communities” and its connection with many of the proposed goals, of which goal No. 11 “Developing Cities and Communities” is of great interest to museums in Ho Chi Minh City.
 In this context, the Southern Women's Museum stands out as a typical example of how museums can contribute to sustainable development and communities.

-Photo: Poster to Celebrate International Museum Day 2025”
+Photo: Poster to Celebrate International Museum Day 2025

 Source: International Council of Museums

-The Southern Women's Museum has applied innovation, technology and display to enhance the visitor experience.
-In the context of increasingly developing digital technology, the museum has implemented many creative solutions to attract andeducate the community about the role of women in the history and culture of Southern women.
-One of the outstanding applications is the use of Smart Museum 3D/360 technology, just by operating on the phone, the museum will appear with a multi-dimensional space to help visitors experience the exhibitions more vividly or can look up information on the touch screens placed in the galleries.
+The Southern Women's Museum has applied innovation, technology applications and displays to enhance the visitor experience.
+In the context of increasingly developing digital technology, the museum has implemented many creative solutions to attract and educate the community about the role of women in the history and culture of Southern women.
+One of the outstanding applications is the use of Smart Museum 3D/360 technology, just by operating on the phone, the museum will appear with a multidimensional space to help visitors experience the exhibitions more vividly or can look up information on the touch screens placed in the galleries.
 In addition, the museum also applies 3D Hologram technology to display, visitors can view artifacts in a vivid 3D space.
 These are modern technology applications, instead of just looking at artifacts, they can enter the historical space, interact with artifacts and events through electronic devices.
-This not only enhances the appeal but also creates a sense of authenticity, making it easier for viewers to grasp and remember information.
+This not only enhances the attraction but also creates a sense of authenticity, making it easier for viewers to grasp and remember information.
 In addition, the museum has developed mobile applications and interactive websites, where users can access information about exhibitions, events and educational programs.
-Videos, articles and images are updated regularly, helping to expand accessibility for those who cannot come to the museum directly.
+Videos, articles and images are updated regularly, helping to expand accessibility for those who cannot come directly to the museum.
 This is especially important in the context of the COVID-19 pandemic, when many people cannot participate in direct activities.
 Thanks to the effective application of technology, the Southern Women's Museum not only preserves cultural heritage but also creates a rich learning and experiential environment, contributing to building awareness of the role of women in modern society.

 Photo: Technology applications are on display at the Museum.